-Chris O'Brien has been the head coach of the Philadelphia University women’s rowing team since its inception in 2006.
+Chris O'Brien has been the head coach of the Rams' women’s rowing team since its inception in 2006.

 Under O’Brien’s guidance, the Rams have earned two medals at the Dad Vail Regatta, participated in four NCAA Championships and four Head of the Charles, and produced five Collegiate Rowing Coaches Association All-Americans.

-In 2009—the team’s third year of existence—Philadelphia made its first appearance in the NCAA Rowing Championship, picking up a fourth-place finish.
+In 2009—the team’s third year of existence—the Rams made their first appearance in the NCAA Rowing Championship, picking up a fourth-place finish.
 A year later, the Rams went back to the NCAA Championship, coming in fourth, and had Magdalena Dzierzanowski and Renee Rosaieski were named All-Americans.

 At the Dad Vail Regatta, the Women’s Novice Eight boat claimed the Sara Vaughn Trophy in 2007 and the Varsity Four boat earned a bronze medal in the 2012 DII/III grand final.